 … if the brain is a machine of ten billion nerve cells and the mind can somehow be explained as the summed activity of a finite number of chemical and electrical reactions, boundaries limit the human prospect—we are biological and our souls cannot fly free.
 If humankind evolved by Darwinian natural selection, genetic chance and environmental necessity, not God, made the species … However much we embellish that stark conclusion with metaphor and imagery, it remains the philosophical legacy of the last century of scientific research … It is the essential first hypothesis for any serious consideration of the human condition.1

-Still Wilson’s lesson were not all depressing.
+Still Wilson’s lesson were not depressing.
 Science can liberate us by giving us self-knowledge, while simultaneously placing within us the hope “that the journey on which we are now embarked will be farther and better than the one just completed.”3 Wilson’s book taught me who we are, the dilemmas we face, and how we must choose our future path.
-The evolutionary idea is the greatest and truest idea that humans have ever discovered.
+As Wilson says, the evolutionary idea is the greatest and truest one that humans have ever discovered.

 In the first chapter Sagan quotes Edmund Way Teale “It is morally as bad not to care whether a thing is true or not, so long as it makes you feel good, as it is not to care about how you got your money as long as you have got it.”
 Right away you know that Sagan cares about what’s true.
 Sagan continues ” … it is far better to grasp the Universe as it really is than to persist in delusion, however satisfying and reassuring.”
 You may disagree, believing instead that the masses need Platonic noble lies or the Grand Inquisitor’s deceptions, but it is clear from reading Sagan that he has a passion, a fetish is you will, for the truth.
 He will not deceive himself.

 We can undermine our reason in a thousand ways, but Sagan will have none of it.
 For if we infuse our understanding with our prejudices and emotions, we will live in darkness.
-But if we dispassionately reason with our science, that candle will increasingly illuminate that darkness.
-This process of illumination is painstakingly slow, but illumination comes to those who persist.
+But if we dispassionately reason, we will increasingly illuminate that darkness.
+This process is painstakingly slow, but illumination comes to those who persist.
 Let there be light.

 Victor Frankl’s Man’s Search for Meaning is the most emotionally moving text that I have ever read.
 I have taught out of it on many occasions and have read it cover to cover at least five times.
 Anyone can read the first part of the book, “Experiences in a Concentration Camp,” or its second part, “Logotherapy in a Nutshell,” in a few hours.
 But the book is worth returning to over and over again to be reminded of its central lesson—that meaning can be found in our work, our relationships, and our suffering.
 Yet nothing that I write does justice to the experience of reading this book—its power lies in its narrative.

-So let me describe a single scene in the book.
-Being marched off to work one dark morning, cold and hungry, while being hit with the butt or rifles by the Nazi guards, a fellow prisoner says to Frankl, “If our wives could see us now!
+So let me describe a single scene in the book to give you a sense of the power of Frankl’s prose.
+Being marched off to work one dark morning, cold and hungry, while being hit with the butt of rifles by the Nazi guards, a fellow prisoner says to Frankl, “If our wives could see us now!
 I do hope they are better off in their camps and don’t know what is happening to us.”
-This exchange caused Frankl to think about his wife, her face, her smile, her look.
-He writes:
+This exchange caused Frankl to think about his wife, her face, her smile, her look:

 A thought transfixed me: for the first time in my life I saw the truth as it is set into song by so many poets, proclaimed as the final wisdom by so many thinkers.
 The truth—that love is the ultimate and the highest goal to which a man can aspire.
 Then I grasped the meaning of the greatest secret that human poetry and human thought and belief have to impart: The salvation of human is through love and in love.
 I understood how a man who has nothing left in this world still may know bliss, be it only for the brief moment, in the contemplation of his beloved.
 In a position of utter desolation, when a man cannot express himself in positive action, when his only achievement may consist in enduring his sufferings in the right way—an honorable way—in such a position man can, through loving contemplation of the image he carries of his beloved, achieve fulfillment.
 For the first time in my life I was able to understand the meaning of the words, “The angels are lost in perpetual contemplation of an infinite glory.